Cybersecurity Transition to the Texas Cyber Command

 The 89th Texas Legislature established the Texas Cyber Command (TXCC) through House Bill 150 to strengthen statewide cybersecurity operations and transfer cybersecurity functions to TXCC from the Department of Information Resources (DIR).
-TXCC now serves as the state’s centralized authority for cybersecurity functions.
+TXCC now serves as the state's single, focused authority for cybersecurity functions.

 Cybersecurity services continue without interruption during this transition.
 At this time, there is no change to: